 Injuries Caused by Negligent Drivers

-According to the NHTSA, 3 in every 10 accidents are caused by negligent or reckless driving.
+According to the National Highway Traffic Safety Administration (NHTSA), 3 in every 10 accidents are caused by negligent or reckless driving.
 Most of these accidents often result in serious injuries.
 This may be due to reduced response time caused by a driver being inattentive.

 Negligent drivers can harm themselves just as much as they can hurt others.
 Common injuries caused by negligent drivers include: